What types of life insurance policies can be donated?

 After you transfer a policy, you won't be able to take it back.

 The biggest drawback with this type of donation is that the charity won't receive the benefit until you pass.
 However, if the policy has cash value, the charity could potentially access those funds before you pass by taking out a life insurance loan.
 They may also be able to cash out on the policy before you pass by selling it or taking out the full cash value amount.

 Name the charity as a beneficiary

 Naming a charity as the beneficiary of your life insurance policy allows you to retain ownership of the policy while still donating your death benefit after you pass.
 You can even name multiple beneficiaries, splitting your death benefit between multiple charities or giving a specified portion to loved ones while also donating some.
 As long as your beneficiaries are named revocably, you can always change them or the payout amount they receive.

 If your policy has a cash value component, it may also pay out dividends when the insurer performs well financially.
 Depending on how you choose to receive your dividend, you may be able to cash the check and use it as a charitable donation while you're still alive.
 This method offers flexibility, as you can change the charity you give to from year to year.
 Plus, you may be able to see the fruits of your donations over time.

 Get a life insurance quote through Progressive

-Quote life insurance online: Get a quote in as little as 60 seconds by answering some questions and selecting your coverage amount.
+Quote life insurance online: Get a quote in minutes by answering some questions and selecting your coverage amount.